patchthecode/patchthecode.github.io/CommonQuestions.md

 ### My calendar is lagging on device/ myViews are being randomly repeated across dateCells

-## 9
-### My calendar is lagging on device/ myViews are being randomly repeated across dateCells

 Keep in mind that JTAppleCalendar is like a `UITableView`.
 The function:

 ```swift